We believe in…

 - Accidental Counsellor training with Human Connections

 - Our school-based curriculums are printed by Words with Heart, a social enterprise that fund education programs for women and girls.
-In 2019 we provided 15 days of education funding for women and girls through Words with Heart.

 - Purchasing gifts for clients and students from indigenous artists, social enterprises and local businesses.